 The Company has not paid any cash dividends on the Common Stock since its inception, and the Board of Directors does not contemplate the payment of cash dividends in the foreseeable future.
 It is the present policy of the Board of Directors to retain earnings, if any, for use in developing and expanding the Company's business.
-In addition, the Company's bank loan agreement restricts the payment of dividends.
+In addition, the Company's bank loan agreement prohibits the payment of dividends without the bank's prior consent.
 In the future, payment of dividends by the Company will also depend on the Company's financial condition, results of operations and such other factors as the Board of Directors may consider.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."